Horseback Riding with Malibu Riders

 We followed the trail up some gentle hills.
 There was some tree cover, but much of the trail was out in the open.

 We went in the summer, so much of the grass was brown or yellow.
-It probably would be more ideal to go after the “rainy” season (if there is such a thing in Southern California) when there is a lot more greenery.
+It probably would be ideal to go after the “rainy” season (if there is such a thing in Southern California) when there is a lot more greenery.
 But even in summer, the trail was nice.
 My friend said the trail was one of the best horseback riding trails she’d been on.

 Paramount Ranch Trail